protegeproject/swrlapi-builtin-library-example/README.md

 or [SQWRL Query API](https://github.com/protegeproject/swrlapi/wiki#SQWRL_Query_API) can be used to run rules or queries that make use of this built-in.

-The project JAR contains a minimal example SWRLAPI application that illustates how an application can load a user-defined built-in library and invoke the built-in from a SQWRL query in an ontology.
+The build process also generated a JAR that contains a minimal example SWRLAPI application that illustates how an application can load a user-defined built-in library and invoke the built-in from a SQWRL query in an ontology.
 The ```./src/main/resources/owl``` directory contains an example OWL file called ```StringsBuiltInLibraryUser.owl``` that defines a simple SQWRL query that uses the ```stringsEqual``` built-in.